BlueMap-Minecraft/BlueMapWiki/wiki/configs/Core.md

 _Default is_ `true`

+## `update-cooldown`
+Cooldown time in seconds for updating region-files.

+If a region-file got updated once, the same region-file will not be updated again until this cooldown-time has passed.

+_Default is_ `60` _seconds_

+## `full-update-interval`
+The interval in minutes in which a full map-update will be triggered.

+This is ADDITIONALLY to the normal map-update process (in case that fails to detect any file-changes).

+**This DOESN'T re-render the entire map each time**, it _only checks_ if there are some changes that have not been rendered yet!

+_Default is_ `1440` _(24 hours)_

 ## `metrics`
 If this is `true`, BlueMap might send really basic metrics reports containing only the implementation-type and the version that is being used to [metrics.bluecolored.de/bluemap](https://metrics.bluecolored.de/)